-The pressure is normally kept through continuous pumping or through the use of hydrophore tanks.
+The pressure is normally kept through continuous pumping or by using hydrophore tanks.
+Often the maximum static pressure in the distribution piping is 5 bar (ref.
+NS-EN806-3), and with taps and other equipment that are designed with 5 bar as maximum pressure.
 As there will always be pressure changes in the system, a small membrane pressure vessel may be useful.

-Pressurizing with pumps
+Pressurising with pumps

-Often a system will have two pumps, one being in operation and the other stand-by.
-Pumps should be switched weekly, and preferently be operated from a control room.
-A recirculation pipe line going back to the distribution tank should always be installed.
-This pipe line feeds a small return stream in order to prevent the pump from overheating during periods of low consumption.
-This line should be connected after the UV-unit, as this will provide sufficient minimum flow through the UV-units and extra water disinfection.
+Often a system will have two pumps, one in operation and the other on stand-by.
+Pumps should be switched weekly, and preferably be operated from a control room.
+A recirculation pipeline going back to the distribution tank should always be installed.
+This pipeline feeds a small return stream in order to prevent the pump from overheating during periods of low consumption.
+Connect this line after the UV unit, as this will provide sufficient minimum flow through the UV units and extra water disinfection.
 The pumps should not have too large capacity since excess heat can increase the potable water temperature, see 4.2.5.
 Pump energy consumption can be minimised through automatically reducing the water output when the consumption is low, and this will also reduce heating effect from pumps.

-Pressurizing with hydrophore units or day tanks
+Pressurising with hydrophore units or day tanks

 A hydrophore unit consists of a pressure pump and an air pressured hydrophore tank.
 The pump is controlled by the water pressure.
-For new offshore units pumping is considered a better solution than hydrofore systems, as hydrophore tanks are often difficult to clean and are known to have caused problems with microbial growth.
-The pressurized air can also contain oil traces, and must be filtered if there is any risk of such substances.
-A membrane tank can alternatively be a solution.
+For new offshore units pumping is considered to be a better solution than hydrophore systems, as hydrophore tanks are often difficult to clean and are known to have caused problems with microbial growth.
+The pressurised air can also contain oil traces, and must be filtered if there is any risk of such substances.
+A membrane tank can be an alternative solution.

-Some systems have small elevated day tanks to make distribution by gravity possible.
+Some systems have small, elevated day tanks to make distribution by gravity possible.
 The same design and operation requirements apply as for other types of storage tanks.
-With only one day tank, it has to be designed with a by-pass possibility to allow for regular cleaning and maintenance without stopping water distribution.
+With only one day tank use, design a by-pass possibility to allow for regular cleaning and maintenance without stopping water distribution.
 Hydrophore tanks and day tanks save energy as pumps run only when tanks are being filled.
 These tanks are constantly being filled with water containing new nutrients, and as they have a rather small volume compared to bigger tanks, they may need more frequent cleaning compared to larger tanks.